FlaviaMorgulis/FlaviaMorgulis/README.md

 ### 🔨 Projects in Progress

+New Portfolio Website with bot - built with Flask

 Portfolio Website – Showcasing projects and skills.

 Expenses Tracker – Team project built with Flask, incorporating Git for agile workflow.